 In August 1939, Germany completed the preparations for the war in Europe.
 Not wanting to fight on two fronts, Hitler proposed to Stalin to sign a non-aggression pact, which promised the Soviet Union not only peace, but also the expansion of borders through the accession of Estonia, Latvia, Right-Bank Poland and Moldova (later Lithuania).
 Prior to this, the USSR was negotiating with England and France on the creation of an anti-Hitler coalition.
 Suddenly, these negotiations were interrupted, and on August 23, 1939, German Foreign Minister Joachim von Ribbentrop arrived in Moscow.
 On the same day, a non-aggression pact was signed.
 Nine days later, on September 1, the Germans invaded Poland.
 Thus began the Second World War.
 On October 17, the Red Army crossed the border and occupied Right-Bank Poland.
 In September and October, the Soviet Union concluded “mutual assistance treaties” with Lithuania, Latvia and Estonia.
 Units of the Red Army entered the Baltic states.
 During the war in Western Europe, in the spring and summer of 1940, the Germans captured Denmark, Norway, the Netherlands, and most of Belgium and France.
 Under these conditions, the Soviet leadership strove not to give Germany the slightest reason for the outbreak of hostilities: the USSR even continued to supply grain and such important types of raw materials as oil and iron ore to Germany.
 Having conquered France and holding on tightly to almost all of Europe, Hitler came up against British resistance.
 It became obvious that the invasion of the British Isles planned for 1940 would not take place, as the Germans clearly lacked the strength and resources to carry out a strategic landing operation.
 In this regard, the main forces of the Wehrmacht began to plan a war with the Soviet Union.
 Already on July 31, 1940, Hitler declared at one of the meetings that the resistance of England rested on the existence of the USSR.
 “If Russia is defeated,” he emphasized, “England will lose its last hope.”
 On December 18, 1940, Hitler ordered preparations to begin for the blitzkrieg (“lightning war”) scheduled for next summer against the Soviet Union.
 The implementation of the Barbarossa plan, named after the Holy Roman Emperor Frederick I Barbarossa, who conquered the East in the Middle Ages, should have taken no more than three months.
 This required at least 3 million soldiers, 3400 tanks and about 3000 aircraft - such a large military campaign on land история I did not know yet.
 In June 1941, a lot indicated that Germany had launched preparations for a war against the Soviet Union.
 And Stalin, trying to delay its beginning, ordered not to succumb to provocations and abide by the terms of the non-aggression pact.
 About two o'clock in the morning of 22 June 1941, the freight train loaded with Soviet grain crossed the border, heading for Germany.
 After an hour of 15 minutes, without bothering to officially declare war, Hitler ordered his troops to cross the border and move toward Moscow with a forced march.
 The non-aggression pact was violated.
 He lasted 22 month.

 The Nazis despised the Russians, called them "Untermensch" - "subhumans".
 Hitler considered communism to be an invention of Jewish intellectuals and wanted to destroy the "class of Bolsheviks and Jews."
 Using tactics of unprecedented cruelty, Hitler announced to his generals that it was possible to disobey the generally accepted rules of warfare in Russia, since the Soviets did not sign the Geneva Convention.
 Terror has become the main instrument of war against the people.
 The Nazi Party and the SS immediately took control of the occupied territories.
 All Soviet commissars and Jews were ordered to be shot on the spot.
 Over the Soviet Union was in mortal danger.
 3 July, Stalin, for the first time in his many years of rule, directly addressed the people, called on people to defend their homeland.
 Against the USSR were also the allies of Germany - Romania, Hungary, Italy, Finland.
 The strongest group operated in the direction of Minsk-Moscow (Army Group "Center").
 By July 3, German troops advanced more than 500 km deep into Soviet territory and were halfway to Moscow.
 “Essentially,” noted Hitler the next day, “we can assume that the enemy lost this campaign.”
 Two weeks later, the Germans captured the natural corridor leading to Moscow, to the Soviet capital was 320 km.
 It seemed that only a few days remained until the decisive victory.
 In order to prevent the strengthening of the Russian grouping in the Moscow sector and supply the German economy with raw materials and food for the troops, Hitler sent his armies north to Leningrad and to the rich industrial, coal and oil regions in the south.
 He believed that the capture of Leningrad would be a great psychological victory, and access to raw materials was crucial for the success of his grandiose strategic plans.
 He hoped to achieve all three goals before the onset of winter.
 At first, despite the fears of his military advisers, everything went according to plan.
 By 8 September 1941, Leningrad was finally blocked from land in the north by Finnish troops, and in the west and south by German ones.
 The Germans did not even consider it necessary to take the city in stride, believing that an exhausting siege, constant bombing, cold and hunger would break the will of the surrounded Leningraders.
 In the south to 20 September, the Germans captured Kiev, and 700 000 prisoners were sent to camps.
 During the two months of the war, Hitler lost 409 998 people, including 87 489 killed.
 More than half of the tanks he needed were disabled.
 The onset of autumn forced the fascist German command to hurry in order to realize the goals set in the Barbarossa plan.
 The direction of the main attack remained the same - to Moscow.
 For the implementation of the decisive "Typhoon" operation, the Hitlerite command within the Army Group "Center" concentrated 1,8 a million people, over 14 000 guns and mortars, 1700 tanks and around 1390 aircraft.
 The Soviet grouping of troops in this area numbered about 1,2 million people, 7600 guns and mortars, 990 tanks, 677 aircraft.
-Thus, the Soviet troops in the 1,5-2 times were inferior to German in both personnel and military equipment.

 By September 30 began the next German offensive.
 Small Red Army suffered losses.
 Two armies were "in the bag" of the encirclement near Bryansk and four - at Vyazma.
 About 660 000 people were captured.
 The road to Moscow was almost free.
 However, in October, it started to rain and the pace of the German offensive slowed down considerably and averaged 2-3 km per day, thousands of vehicles got stuck in the mud.
 By that time, the Russians had managed to strengthen the defense of the capital by transferring 30 Siberian divisions there.
 In addition, the Soviet troops received new T-34 tanks and Katyusha rocket launchers.
 Before 100 000 Muscovites, mostly women, dug anti-tank ditches, built defenses, set up wire barriers.
 Around 2, millions of residents of the capital were evacuated to the east.
 Finally, the first winter frost bound the dirt, and on November 15-16, the German grouping resumed the offensive against Moscow.
 In the fields of the Moscow region bloody battles again unfolded.
 In some areas, the Germans managed to get closer to Moscow on 25-30 km.
 The intensified frosts literally tormented the Germans: the engines of cars, tanks and machine guns refused to work, because summer lubrication was used.
 In early December, the temperature dropped to minus 40 ° C, and people began to take it: The 14 000 Nazis had to amputate their limbs.
 The Soviet troops, despite the thousands of losses and frost, counterattacked, not allowing the Germans to move toward Moscow.
 Every day it became more and more obvious that the onslaught of the Nazi troops was weakening.
 In the battle for Moscow, the German command did not have significant reserves, so the offensive stopped.